Interstate 275 (Florida): Initial construction in Tampa

 I-275 originally opened in 1962 as a segment of I-75, from the present northern terminus to a diamond interchange at SR 678 (Bearss Avenue).
 The portion of I-4 that would later become a part of I-275, the Howard Frankland Bridge, and its short freeway stubs at the bridge's endpoints, opened to traffic about a year earlier.
 In 1964, the stub of what was then known as I-4 between 50th Street (through "Malfunction Junction") and Armenia Avenue was completed.
 "Malfunction Junction's" northern end was a pair of ramp stubs that would later be filled in by I-75.
 In 1965, the segment of I-75 from "Malfunction Junction" to about Sligh Avenue was completed, and, by 1967, the remaining gaps in I-4 and I-75 were filled and opened to traffic.
+When I-275 was built it split Tampa cutting through historic and ethnic neighborhoods.
+A local citizen, Josh Frank, initiated #blvdtampa movement, which advocates removing I-275 and building a boulevard instead.

 Controversy and repeated delays in Pinellas

 Around 1970, plans for the extension of I-75 into Pinellas County began.
 However, the first round of local opposition would lead to the eventual (and repeated) delays of I-75 through St. Petersburg.
 The first setback was led by 4th Street business owners and residents who demanded that construction on I-75 be stopped, since the bridge was already funneling unwanted traffic into the corridor.
 It has since seen many unforeseen business and residential booms due to the building of this bridge.
 At the same time, construction began on I-75 from SR 686 (Roosevelt Boulevard) to about 38th Avenue North.
 By this time, I-4 was truncated to "Malfunction Junction", allowing the I-75 designation to take over the freeway from the junction to 4th Street North.
 This segment was opened to traffic in 1973, with the gap between Roosevelt and 9th Street filled in a few years later.
 Around this time, I-75 was redesignated as I-275, and, after some more local opposition, I-275 was constructed to meander down to SR 595 (5th Avenue North), near downtown St. Petersburg, in 1975.

 The original plans called for I-75 to end in Tampa.